powerpellet1077/banana/README.md

 ### usage:
-To declare keys or userhashes, you can use the -k command to set the key for the service provided. (most services I am using will not require or need a userhash/api key so you can skip this if you want)
+To declare keys or userhashes, you can use the -k command to set the key for the service provided. (most services I am using will not require or need a userhash/api key so you can skip this if you want).

 ``banana -k MY_USERHASH -s cb``

+you can also clear any key/userhash like this:

+``banana -k clear -s cb``

+For reference, the keys and userhashes are stored in ``banana.json`` within the user's appdata/roaming folder.
+Because of this, this is why this program only (officially) supports windows at the moment, feel free to change/fix this in a pr.

 once the userhash is declared, the program will automatically use it for that service.
 To actually upload a file, use the -f flag and declare a path (absolute or relative)

 ``banana -f sick_ass_file.txt``

-you can also choose a service with -s and following with the abbreviation for the selected service, (in this case, catbox would be cb)
+you can choose a service with -s and following with the abbreviation for the selected service, (in this case, catbox would be cb)

 ``banana -f sick_ass_file.txt -s cb``